 But it doesn’t happen, it can’t happen, when you frame her in the avatar light, as just a 40-something in Texas.
 Feel me?
 Okay, let’s keep rolling…

 You’ve gotten into her mind, into her life, and embodied what she feels.
 You now know how she struggles, and what would be a fantastic hand-in-glove solution for her.

 And that’s what I mean when I say you need to embody the customer.

 How to Do Market Research & Customer Segmentation: Cracking the Code to An Ideal Customer Profile & The 5 Levels of Market Sophistication

 Time for the good stuff; what you came here for.

 The applicable strategies you can take and run with, boosting your monthly cash flow.
 You will use these to attract your perfect customer and offer them the solution they’re willing to pay anything for.

-Price becomes irrelevant when you learn how to conduct market research that hits the nail on the head.
+Price becomes irrelevant (evidenced by these brand positioning examples) when you learn how to conduct market research that hits the nail on the head.
 Find your tribe and change both of your lives simultaneously; it’s that simple.